pivotal/docs-tap/install.md

    After you run the code above, the webhook is running.

-1. Create a service account named `registry-credentials` in the `image-policy-system` namespace.
+1. Create a service account named `image-policy-registry-credentials` in the `image-policy-system` namespace.
 When cosign `signs` an image, it generates a signature in an OCI-compliant format and pushes it to the registry alongside the image with the tag `<image-digest>.sig` To access this signature, the webhook needs the credentials of the registry that holds it.

     * **If the images and signatures are in public registries:** No additional configuration is needed.
 Run:
         ```console